statelyai/xstate/docs/guides/actions.md

 It depends!
 They mean different things:

-- An entry/exit actions means "execute this action **on any transition that enters/exits this state**".
+- An entry/exit actions declaration means "execute this action **on any transition that enters/exits this state**."
 Use entry/exit actions when the action is only dependent on the state node that it's in, and not on previous/next state nodes or events.

 ```js
 // ...